 “In nothing be anxious, but in everything, by prayer and petition with thanksgiving, let your requests be made known to God.”
 Philippians 4:6 WEB

 Until I began drawing and painting on my iPad I rarely ventured into the online world; it’s certainly a busy place!
 Apart from family and the occasional cup of tea with a friend, I really don’t like to socialise much at all.

-Primarily, looking after family and my home, are how I spend my days… My art and words fit in around all of this – with a little more time for them in recent years.
-And this is just how I like it!
+Primarily, looking after family and my home, are how I spend my days… My art and words fit in around all of this (which is fine).
+In the past few years, I have a little more time for my art projects.

 I hope you’ll still drop by and “like” some of my posts.
 Though I may not have time to leave a comment on your posts, I’ll still be looking at them – I love to do that.
 You’ll know I’ve been there, because my “daisies” gravatar will be there when I “like” your post.